 A data warehouse collects information from many sources.
 It converts different data into a uniform format, following the data analytics requirements.
 Data warehousing ensures production standards and quality information.

 Uniformed data makes it easier for decision-makers to interpret and exchange opinions.
 It lessens the number of stored data in the system.
-The basic data warehouse eliminates the repetition in the information.
+The basic data warehouse eliminates the repetition in information.

 3. Retrieving Historical Data